Writing community slang, phrases and acronyms

 - Proofreader: Proofreaders are the last line of defence.
 They check through text after it’s been copy-edited and spot any lingering errors.

 - Sensitivity reader: Sometimes called diversity readers.
 These readers use their personal experiences to provide feedback on an author’s work.
-So if an author has included a trans character in their book, they might hire a trans sensitivity reader.
+So if an author has included a health condition in their book that they aren’t familiar with, they might hire a reader who has experience of that condition to make sure it feels realistic.

 - Stet: In editing, this means to leave something as it stands.
 Writers may write this to refuse an edit, or to let an editor know they want something retained.

-- Track Changes: The editorial function of Microsoft Word – the standard in publishing used to perform edits.
+- Track Changes: The editorial function of Microsoft Word that allows for tracking edits.

-- Query: A question/query for the author, left by an editor.
+- Query: A question or comment for the author, left by an editor.

 - AuthorTube: The YouTube author community.